dSunny90/SendingState/README.md

 - **Configurable**
   Components receive models for configuration.

+- **Presentable**
+  Components expose current state and apply it to binders.

 ---

 When building data-driven UIs in Swift, it's common to fall into a mix of patterns — configuring views directly and juggling internal state inside UI components.
 These approaches often work… until your app scales.
 Then things get messy.